-Hennepin County recently awarded eight grants totaling $150,300 to schools and school districts to reduce waste and improve recycling and organics programs.
-Grant recipients include four public school districts, two charter schools, and two non-public schools.
+Hennepin County recently awarded 11 grants totaling $179,100 to schools and school districts to reduce waste and expand recycling and organics recycling programs.
+Grant recipients include six public school districts, two charter schools, and three non-public schools.

 Minneapolis Public Schools